GitBitWheat/ancient_rome_in_britain_backend/README.md

 All the containers share the same docker network.
 The only port that is exposed to the host is 443 of proxy, which is mapped to 443 of the host.

-# The routes of the backend node server:
+# The API of the Node.js backend server
 Here is the gist of the API of the backend server.
 Notice the nginx proxy maps routes that start with /actions/ to the backend server.

 With the following routes, you can read all items (GET), add an item (POST + JWT authorization), edit (PUT + JWT authorization) and delete (DELETE + JWT authorization):